 - We have dropped our markup for larger projects to help offset rising costs.

-Interested in learning more about the cost to build in the Cowichan Valley on Vancouver Island?
+Interested in learning more about the cost of building in the Cowichan Valley on Vancouver Island?
 Visit our blog post What is the Cost Per Square Foot to Build a Custom Home, or Contact Us if you have further questions or concerns about how material price increase could affect your home build.